 Yep.
+It’s one of the most important days of my life.
 Her death was tragic, but that day was very important in many ways.
 And I believe she lives stronger than ever now.
-So it’s not like the end of her actually being there, because she was so incredible, she was so amazing, that it’s like she’s everywhere at all times.
+So it’s not like the end of her actually being there, because she was so incredible, she was so fucking amazing, that it’s like she’s everywhere at all times.

 It seems that you have a different relationship with death than most, which makes me wonder: What’s like your life-insurance policy like these days?

 I just got it.
-I needed it protect my fiancée and my daughter.
+I need to protect my fiancée and my daughter.